 Academic qualifications equivalent to a BSc degree is recommended.

-A significant component of the course is an 8 day excursion to some of the winegrowing regions of Germany including a study period at the campus in Geisenheim, University of Wiesbaden.
+A significant component of the course is an 8 day excursion to some of the vine growing regions of Germany including a study period at the campus in Geisenheim, University of Wiesbaden.
 The excursion and study program in Geisenheim includes both aspects of viticulture and enology.
 Participation is mandatory and students have to count in a financial contribution to the excursion.

-Two half day excursions to wineries in DK is also included.
+An excursions to wineries in DK is also included.

 The course is taught parallel to a 7.5 ECTS theoretical course (see LPLF10294) and the excursions includes students of both courses.

 - Written assignmentOral examination, 20 minProject group report